occivink/kakoune-snippets/README.md

 **Warning**: this plugin is still in its early stages so expect breakages.
 I'll try to keep the changelog (see below) up-to-date.

 (Yet another) [kakoune](http://kakoune.org) plugin for handling snippets.
-For a comprehensive collection of snippets for this plugin, see [kakoune-snippet-collection](https://github.com/andreyorst/kakoune-snippet-collection)
+For a comprehensive collection of snippets for various languages, see [kakoune-snippet-collection](https://github.com/andreyorst/kakoune-snippet-collection).

 [![demo](https://asciinema.org/a/217470.png)](https://asciinema.org/a/217470)